frederic-perez/AmE-dictionary/data/idioms.md

 __make (the) baby Jesus cry__ To be offensive, immoral, unethical, in poor taste, etc., as might cause or provoke the displeasure or disapproval of Jesus Christ. _I try not to use vulgar language, as my mother told me at a young age that it makes baby Jesus cry._
 __make a case for (something)__
 __make a dent in (something)__ :four::hammer:
+__make a difference__ :four::hammer:
 __make a face__ To distort the features of the face; grimace.
 __make a fool of himself__
+__make a fortune__
-__make a fuss__ :two: To be a nuisance or cause a disturbance by complaining, arguing, etc. (about something).
+__make a fuss__ :four: To be a nuisance or cause a disturbance by complaining, arguing, etc. (about something).
 __make a hole in (something)__ To take, use up, or deplete a large amount of money available in something, such as a budget, one’s wallet, etc. _The cost of repairing the car is really going to make a hole in our savings._
 __make a living out of something__
 __make a long arm for (something)__ To extend one’s arm fully toward something; to reach out for something. _Mary’s new boyfriend made a long arm for the bottle of wine at the end of the table, helping himself to another glass._
 __make a mark__ To do something that makes one famous or successful; to do something that is very important or meaningful. _The actress first made a mark with her incredible performance as Lady Macbeth on Broadway._
 __make a mint__ To earn a very large amount of money, especially by doing something very successfully. _We’ll make a mint if we can manage to secure a trading partner in China._
-__make a run for (someone or something)__ To run in order to escape something or to reach a destination quickly, perhaps before a certain time or before something happens. _Our taxi was late picking us up, so we’re going to have to make a run for the train when we get to the station!_
+__make a run for (someone or something)__ :three: To run in order to escape something or to reach a destination quickly, perhaps before a certain time or before something happens. _Our taxi was late picking us up, so we’re going to have to make a run for the train when we get to the station!_
 __make a run for it__ To run in order to escape something or to reach a destination quickly, perhaps before a certain time or before something happens. _Our taxi was late picking us up, so we’re going to have to make a run for it when we get to the station._
 __make a scene__ (create a scene) To create a loud, typically angry disturbance or display in public, such that it draws attention to those involved.
 __make a sensation__
 __make a splash__ :four::hammer:
 __make a wide stride__ To make great and rapid progress or advancement. _The one-time political advisor has been making a wide stride toward absolute control of the country._
 __make advances at (one)__ To approach one in a flirtatious, amorous, or sexual manner; to try or begin to seduce one. _Terry was fired after he began making advances at his secretary._
-__make amends__ :five: To provide restitution or attempt to reconcile or resolve the situation after a wrong one has done. _I’m not sure I can make amends for all the times I’ve let you down, but I want to try to be better for you._
+__make amends__ :six: To provide restitution or attempt to reconcile or resolve the situation after a wrong one has done. _I’m not sure I can make amends for all the times I’ve let you down, but I want to try to be better for you._
 __make an end of (something)__ To stop, cease, or conclude something. _I’m going to make an end of the corruption in this department once and for all!_
 __make an impression__
 __make as though__ To behave as if; to pretend or make it appear that. _Samantha’s been making as though she’s writing the next great American novel, but it’s just some trashy thriller._